 - In 1846, Dr. Ignaz Semmelweis documented that the practice of hand washing by doctors drastically reduced the mortality rate in obstetrics wards.
 His observations conflicted with the established scientific opinion and his work was dismissed as superstitious.
 Semmelweis's practice earned widespread acceptance years after his death, when Louis Pasteur confirmed the germ theory of disease.

-In 1983 Doctors Barry Marshall & Robin Warren proved that Helicobacter pylori bacteria were responsible for stomach ulcers.
+- In 1983, Drs.
+Barry Marshall & Robin Warren proved that Helicobacter pylori bacteria were responsible for stomach ulcers.
 This flew in the face of accepted wisdom that ulcers were caused by stress, spicy food and stomach acid.
-Also, everyone knew that bacteria could not survive in the acidic environment of the gut.
-The discovery was ridiculed.
-Dr. Marshall proved his point by experimenting on himself, ingesting the bacteria and developing ulcers, which were then treated with anti-biotics.
-It has taken many years to change the established medical practice for treating ulcers (see timeline).
+Their discovery was ridiculed as everyone knew that bacteria could not survive in the acidic environment of the gut.
+Dr. Marshall eventually proved their theory by ingesting the bacteria himself and developing ulcers, which he subsequently cured with antibiotics.
 In 2005, Drs.
 Marshall & Warren won the Nobel Prize in Physiology or Medicine for this work.